SoftwareAG/c8y-docs/src/documents/guides/users-guide/cockpit.html.md

 ![image alt text](/guides/users-guide/image_28.png)

 * Fragment: Name of the measurement fragment.
 The incoming measurement must have exactly the same fragment name as configured.
-Note: When creating a rule from the data explorer, the fragment is already filled in.
+When creating a rule from the data explorer, the fragment data is already filled in.

 * Series: Similar to fragment, just for the series.